Please, please, please don’t cheat and buy buns at the store for this sandwich, or any other meat that requires a bun. Please.

 Notes

-** The yield on the original recipe is 12, but the buns were slightly bigger than we preferred.
-I recommend dividing the dough into 14 buns the first time you make this recipe and then alter (if necessary) from there.
+- The yield on the original recipe is 12, but the buns were slightly bigger than we preferred.
+I recommend dividing the dough into 14 buns the first time you make this recipe and then altering (if necessary) from there.
 They rise quite a bit in the 30 minutes of rest, and then again while baking.

-(adapted from Good Cheap Eats)
+adapted from Good Cheap Eats

 Nutrition

-- Calories: 258
+- Calories: 261

 Are there any other types of flour that would work and what would the adjustments be – like coconut flour, or pea flour, or almond flour, or?